 Today we share the work of Jürgen Bürgin.
 His portfolio was one of the selections in the 2017 Call for Entry.
 Please tell us about yourself.
 I am German photographer focussing on street and documentary photography.
 My daily job is in the movie business and my love for movies has always influenced my photographs.

 Joanne Teasdale is one of the photographers that make Depth of Field possible.
 Today we share some of the images from her Water and Women project.

 “I think it’s so important to step out of one’s comfort zone and keep taking risks.
 I see so many artists who get locked in by the marketplace and either get pigeon-holed or pigeon-hole themselves….
 The curse of style.”
 Melanie Walker Read More

-home is where the heart is the dialect of souls
+the dialect of old souls

 ” This artist presents images that are mysterious, haunting, dreamlike.
 There are interesting juxtapositions between what we conventionally define as animate and inanimate things, raising questions about what is living and what is not and how various aspects of existence are connected.”
 Barbara Bullock-Wilson